PistonDevelopers/dyon-tutorial/src/command-arguments.md

 # Command-line arguments

-Dyon uses a function to return an array of arguments which the program was started with:
+Dyon has a function to return an array of command-line arguments:

 ```rust
 fn print_args_list {